March is Alberta’s Wildfire Season

 Wildland Urban Interface (WUI) and grass fires

 Alberta’s Wildfire Season is starting on March 1.
-The Office of the Fire Commissioner, municipalities and fire departments across Alberta, Alberta Environment and Sustainable Resource Development, and Alberta FireSmart are all working to help raise awareness about wildfire - Wildland Urban Interface (WUI) and grass fires.
+The Office of the Fire Commissioner, municipalities and fire departments across Alberta, Alberta Agriculture and Forestry, and Alberta FireSmart are all working to help raise awareness about wildfire - Wildland Urban Interface (WUI) and grass fires.

-During the 2015 fire season the Alberta government responded to 1,786 wildfires that burned more than 492,000 hectares, more than twice the 25-year average.
+During the 2016 fire season the Alberta government responded to 1,403 wildfires that burned more than 611,000 hectares, which is three times the 25-year average.

 Preparing for the threat of wildfire is a shared responsibility.
 You can do your part: